jimasp/behave-vsc/README.md

 // settings.json file
 "behave-vsc.featuresPath": "behave_tests/features",
 ```
-- If you are using a multi-root workspace, then for each workspace that containst features, adjust the `settings.json` in each workspace.
+- If you are using a multi-root workspace with multiple projects that contain feature files, then see note below in [Extension settings](#extension-settings)
 - While behave only supports one "steps" folder, you can import steps from other folders via python (you should test this manually with behave first):
 ```
   . features/